The ‘Bear Complex’ Makes Your Whole Body Roar With One Rep

-Maillard Howell, owner of CrossFit Prospect Heights and founder of The Beta Way, deems the bear complex “a hell of a lot of workouts in one”—and that’s very accurate.
+Maillard Howell, owner of Dean CrossFit and founder of The Beta Way, deems the bear complex "a hell of a lot of workouts in one"—and that's very accurate.
 The move combines a power clean, front squat, push press, and back squat for a no-muscle-left behind kind of trip to the gym.

 Since the bear complex is a mash-up of four different moves, you'll want to make sure you're adept at each one before putting them together.
 And, when you do so, you'll need to use a weight that you'll be able to sustain for the entire movement.
 For example, if you push press 50 pounds and use 75 pounds for the other three movements, you'll need to stick with 50 for the complex until you can work your push press up to a higher weight.

 "From the first set, you'll be sweating and you'll be taxing all of your muscles," says Howell.
 "There's nothing like it.
 If you're really comfortable with a barbell, it's a great tool for adding strength."
 Let's go!

 How to perform the CrossFit bear complex from start to finish

 Complete 2 sets of 10 reps if you're using an empty barbell.
 For higher weights, complete 5 sets of 5 reps.
 Take a 90-second rest between each set.

 Step 1: Stand behind the barbell with your feet parallel and about hip-width apart.

 Step 2: With your arms straight and your core engaged, bend your knees and lean forward while pushing your hips back.
 Overhand grip the bar slightly wider than shoulder-width.